-Best Podcast Hosting (Paid Services)
+Best Podcast Hosting Sites (Paid)

 There are several free podcast hosting sites for those who are not looking to invest in hosting.
 For those who prefer premium experience and service with their podcast hosting, there are quite a few good options.

 The Starter plan is priced at $19/month and can be upgraded to Professional for $49/month or Business for $99/month.
-Each plan has no restriction on the number of podcasts or episodes you can host.
-The limitations apply to the number of team members you can have, and the number of podcast downloads allowed each month, which increases from 10K to 150k downloads as you upgrade the plan.
+Each plan has no restriction on the number of podcasts or episodes you can upload.
+The limitations apply to the number of team members you can have, and the number of downloads allowed each month, which increases from 10K to 150k downloads as you upgrade the plan.

-Transistor can help you grow your podcast by automatically pushing a published podcast episode to Twitter, YouTube, a mailing list and also Spotify.
+Transistor can help you grow your show by automatically pushing a published podcast episode to Twitter, YouTube, a mailing list and also Spotify.
 The podcast player offered by Transistor can be embedded into your website or even Twitter.
 It can also generate a website for your podcast that updates automatically with each newly published episode.

 Transistor has something for every podcaster, and we recommend the Starter plan for beginners, while the Professional plan can serve even seasoned podcasters.

-Pros: Affordable premium plans for serious podcasters with budget considerations.
+Affordable premium plans for serious podcasters with budget considerations.
 Intuitive interface, easy to use.
 Offers a free trial.

 Blubrry leverages the WordPress platform and its own PowerPress podcasting plugin to offer a podcasting optimized website to its members.
 It is not necessary for you to use their website and you can use your own.
 If your own website is on WordPress, you can get their free PowerPress plugin as well.

-To make it a complete hosting package, Blubrry also has a feature-rich podcast player that can take any MP3 RSS feed, has adjustable volume and playback rate, and does not have a Blubrry branding.
+To make it a complete hosting package, Blubrry also has a feature-rich podcast player that can take any MP3 feed, has adjustable volume and playback rate and does not have a Blubrry branding.

-If there is one service that goes beyond hosting and strives for your success as a podcaster, it would be PodcastWebsites.
+If there is one service that goes beyond hosting and strives for your success as a podcaster, it would be Podcast Websites.
 It is not just a hosting solution but a podcasting platform designed to propel you and your podcast to the next level.

-PodcastWebsites is a one-stop solution for dedicated podcasters.
+Podcast Websites is probably the best one-stop solution for dedicated podcasters.
 It is powered by WordPress and allows unlimited landing pages, blog posts or episodes on your website.
 A podcast-oriented theme with drag and drop builder can make designing pages easy.
 There is no limit on the number of visitors per month and you can bring your own domain name.